Andre-lab/evodock/README.md

 ```
 Then additionally install the packages under [Package requirements](#package-requirements)

-Installation time should only take a couple of seconds but downloading the required pacakges and installing them can take several minutes.

 # Running EvoDOCK
-EvoDOCK can be run with different configurations given a specifc config.ini input file as so:
+EvoDOCK can be run with different configurations given a specifc `config.ini` input file as so:

 ```console
 python ./evodock.py configs.ini
 ```

-To prepare input structures for EvoDOCK it is advisable to read the **Preparing inputs for EvoDOCK** section further below.
+To prepare input structures for EvoDOCK it is advisable to read the [Preparing inputs for EvoDOCK](#preparing-inputs-for-evodock) section further below.

 The following section describe how to configure EvoDOCK through the config file.
 These options can be set in the config file:
 1. [Docking]